 - If you do not keep your credit balance with sufficient credits in it, the moment a failed credit charge occurs your masternode is stopped.
 This is because we never see your rewards, so are not able to hold any back until payment is made.

 No, not at all.
 We take no commission from your reward coins.
-You receive 100% of your proportional amount of the masternode rewards.
+You receive 100% of your proportional amount of the masternode or staking rewards.
 We are a cryptocurrency hosting provider, just providing the servers, so have no interest in any commission of your rewards.

 No, we won't take any credits from your balance until the masternode activates.
 We will foot the bill for this period of time, since you are not earning any rewards while it is not active.
 We will mark the appropriate amount of credits as "pending", but they are not taken as hosting fees from your balance until the masternode starts the activation process.